Windows Server 2003: The Clock is Ticking

-The end of life for Windows Server 2003 is just under 6 months away.
+The end of life for Windows Server 2003 is just under six months away.
 IT Managers and Service Providers have indicated that the average migration can take upwards of 200 days.

 The time is NOW to plan your migration!

-Just as Windows XP reached end of life in April of this year, the end is near for big brother – Windows Server 2003 which will reach end of life status in July 2015.
-While the installed base of Windows Server 2003 is lower than XP as a total percentage of deployed systems, according to HP there is an estimated 11 million systems still running the 11-year old Operating System.
+Just as Windows XP reached the end of life in April of this year, the end is near for big brother – Windows Server 2003 which will reach the end of life status in July 2015.
+While the installed base of Windows Server 2003 is lower than XP as a total percentage of deployed systems, according to HP, there are an estimated 11 million systems still running the 11-year old Operating System.

 No move is the worst move

-In addition, organizations or service providers who store sensitive or protected data, are mandated to use supported OS’s.
+Also, organizations or service providers who store sensitive or protected data, are mandated to use supported OSs.
 This is required to maintain regulatory compliance such as HIPAA.
 According to Microsoft, it takes an average of 200 days for a Windows Server migration.

 Plan your work and work your plan

-c) determining where the workloads can be moved to, and finally
+- Determining where the workloads can be moved to, and finally,

 Included in the planning, of course, is the requirement for new hardware which brings up a major concern for most businesses – the potentially high purchase cost for capital equipment that supports a new 64 bit OS such as Windows 2012R2.